MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P06-Introduction-to-Bar-Button-Items/content.md

+---
+title: "Introduction to Bar Button Items"
+slug: intro-bar-button
+---

 The basic interface of our app is nearly finished!
 Only one more step to go and then we are on to implementing our app's logic.

-# Introducing Bar Button Items

 *Bar button items* are special buttons that function the same way as normal buttons, but can be placed inside a navigation bar.